Is repetitive peripheral magnetic stimulation (rPMS) effective for improving daily activities in people after stroke?

 We found little evidence for the use of rPMS to improve activities of daily living, muscle strength, upper limb function, and spasticity (unusual stiffness of muscles) in people after stroke.
 The current result is unchanged from the review published in 2019.
 Although one trial reported that rPMS reduced spasticity of the upper limb, the effect was small and remains unclear.

 We classified the quality of the evidence as low for improving activities of daily living, mainly because one study had a small sample size.

 Repetitive peripheral magnetic stimulation (rPMS) is a non-invasive treatment method that can penetrate to deeper structures with painless stimulation to improve motor function in people with physical impairment due to brain or nerve disorders. rPMS for people after stroke has proved to be a feasible approach to improving activities of daily living and functional ability.
-However, the effectiveness and safety of this intervention for people after stroke currently remain uncertain.
-This is an update of the review published in 2017.
+However, the effectiveness and safety of this intervention for people after stroke remain uncertain.
+This is an update of the review published in 2019.

 To assess the effects of rPMS for improving activities of daily living and functional ability in people after stroke.

 We searched the Cochrane Stroke Specialised Register; the Cochrane Central Register of Controlled Trials (CENTRAL), in the Cochrane Library; MEDLINE; Embase; the Cumulative Index to Nursing and Allied Health Literature (CINAHL); PsycINFO; the Allied and Complementary Medicine Database (AMED); OTseeker: Occupational Therapy Systematic Evaluation of Evidence; the Physiotherapy Evidence Database (PEDro); Ichushi-Web; and six ongoing trial registries on 5 October 2021.
 We screened reference lists and contacted experts in the field.
 We placed no restrictions on the language or date of publication when searching the electronic databases.